cshenoy86/DataScienceCapstoneProject/README.md

 # DataScienceCapstoneProject
 ## This is a markdown file in the repository.

-#Here is a rendered view of the notebook that Interactive Maps with Folium.
+#Here is a rendered view of the notebook that Interactive Maps with Folium (here the maps can be seen)
 https://nbviewer.org/github/cshenoy86/DataScienceCapstoneProject/blob/14f5d4ecf31bd74b0bbf830513949122908d63b1/SpaceX%20Maps%20with%20Folium_trusted.ipynb